akh4rf/tcs/lec_11_running_time.md

 * **Uniform models:** _Turing machines_, _NAND-TM programs_,  _RAM machines_, _NAND-RAM programs_, _C/JavaScript/Python_, etc.  These models include loops and unbounded memory  hence a single program can compute a function with unbounded input length.

-* **Non-uniform models:** _Boolean Circuits_ or _straightline programs_  have no loops and can only compute finite functions.
+* **Non-uniform models:** _Boolean Circuits_ or _straight-line programs_  have no loops and can only compute finite functions.
 The time to  execute them is exactly the number of lines or gates they contain.

 For a function $F:\{0,1\}^* \rightarrow \{0,1\}$ and some nice time bound $T:\N \rightarrow \N$, we know that: